 5. Improved texture: The marinade of buttermilk helps to improve the texture of the chicken, giving it a smoother and more velvety mouthfeel.

-See also How long to cook chicken thighs in soup
+See also How long do you cook a 6lb ham

 Overall, marinating chicken in buttermilk is a simple yet effective technique that enhances the tenderness, flavor, moisture, and texture of the chicken.
 Whether you choose to rinse off the buttermilk before cooking or leave it on, the benefits of marinating chicken in buttermilk are undeniable.
 Try it out in your recipes and experience the difference it makes!